-Of course, Sabina and her had already talked about that they shouldn't tell anyone.
-Only her thirteen-year-old cousin, Sabina would believe her.
-She'd gone with her to the time of the dinosaurs.
+Of course, she and Sabina had already swore they shouldn't tell anyone.
+Besides only her thirteen-year-old cousin, Sabina would believe her.
+She'd gone with her to the time of the dinosaurs, after all.

 Charisse's thoughts were interrupted when the door burst open and there stood a panicked Sabina.

 "Charisse!
-Have you seen the notebook, I'm taking notes on?" she asked frantically.
+Have you seen my notebook?" she asked frantically.

 Charisse already knew she'll be dead if Sabina will see her reading it.
 She instantly hid it behind her back.

 "Yeah, I saw it!" she said as she tossed it to Sabina in the doorway.

 Sabina didn't have time to catch it so it fell.
 She picked it up before glaring at her.

 "Jeez, Charisse!
 You should ask for my permission first!
 No wonder you love Hermes!
 You're both thieves!"
 Sabina rumbled.

 "Well, sorry, Ms. Know-it-all.
 Why didn't you write about the gold medal?" she asked, hoping to distract her enraged cousin.
 And it miraculously worked.